 Follow up: If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

 Problem Overview: Given an integer array nums, find the contiguous subarray with the largest possible sum and return that sum.
-The subarray must contain at least one element, so the solution must correctly handle cases where all numbers are negative.
+The challenge is identifying the best subarray without checking every possible range.

 Approach 1: Kadane's Algorithm (O(n) time, O(1) space)